 5 Fun Questions for Jared Masters – Exclusive Ballet of Blood Interview

-Writer-director Jared Masters, known for his critically-acclaimed and award-winning feature films, including Slink (2013), Teachers’ Day (2014), and Punkettes (2014), is coming out with an all-new, all-gory exploitation flick called Ballet of Blood.
+Writer-director Jared Masters, known for his critically acclaimed and award-winning feature films, including Slink (2013), Teachers’ Day (2014), and Punkettes (2014), is coming out with an all-new, all-gory exploitation flick called Ballet of Blood.
 It’s currently in production, and we’ve got the first look at some exclusive photos.
 We also had a talk with Masters on how he’s shooting and shaping the film.

 Dread Central: When a horror film featuring diabolical dancers in a school of ballet is, er, afoot, horror fans immediately think: Suspiria.
 Is that a connection you want made?

 Jared Masters: That has been a title that has come up.
 I’ve seen the film and enjoyed it; I like the colors, the gels they used.
 They’ll start on a red part of the room and pan to a green part of the room.
-This is interesting lighting to me, and we’re using gels similar.
+This is interesting lighting to me, and we’re using similar gels.
 Suspiria also touches on the occult, which may seem similar.
 I’m currently toying with the idea of having the ballerinas go through some ritual to become a ballerina in my story, but it would be a scene added.
 There’s not much in the script that discusses such matters, as of now, but the shooting script is constantly changing.
 I don’t think Ballet of Blood is that similar to Suspiria… I may have taken some inspiration from director Dario Argento, but more so Jess Franco films like Female Vampire (1973) and Eugenie… the Story of Her Journey Into Perversion (1970).

 DC: I understand you’re a fan of old school exploitation.
 So are lots of horror writers and directors, but usually they only do broad-stroke homages or they don’t quite capture that era’s look and feel.
 So please explain what you’re doing to get that essence.